Six Steps to Powerful Teacher Mentoring

 One of the main reasons we love Edufolios is that it unites teachers and supports them to support each other as we grow our practice.
-Right now, all over the country, thousands of pre-service teachers are on practicum (or completing their internship) and thousands more are working towards full registration and the proficient stage of the Australian Professional Standards for Teachers.
-These educators have to gather evidence inside a teacher portfolio either against the graduate or proficient career stage in order to pass their degree or reach the next milestone of their career.
+Right now, all over the country, thousands of pre-service teachers are on practicum (or completing their internship) and thousands more are working towards full registration (and the proficient stage of the Australian Professional Standards for Teachers).

 1. Let’s Acknowledge that all Teachers are Learners

 First of all, it’s important to recognise, in each party, that you’re both going to go on some kind of learning journey here.

 Both the mentor and the mentee (whether they’re practicum or getting some advice for the proficient career stage) are learning something and growing their skills.
 You should both be documenting this journey in your teacher portfolio.

 Of course, you might be working at different career stages but you’ll both want to get some evidence of impact out of this.

 That’s where an Edufolio can help.
 The tools and frameworks we give you will make it much easier to demonstrate how your learning is complementing each others’ growth.
 There’s more on how to create an awesome mentor relationship here.